FortiPower/PowerFGT/README.md

 ### Zone

-You can create a new Zone `Add-FGTSystemZone`, retrieve its information `Get-FGTFirewallAddressGroup`, modify its properties `Set-SystemZone`,
+You can create a new Zone `Add-FGTSystemZone`, retrieve its information `Get-FGTFSystemZone`, modify its properties `Set-SystemZone`,
 Add member to Zone `Add-SystemZoneMember` and remove member `Remove-SystemZoneMember`, or delete it `Remove-SystemZone`.